 Energy deregulation in Illinois began in the mid-1990s with electricity and natural gas legislation that would allow energy customers to shop around for the supply portion of their energy bills.
 Most of the state is now deregulated, including the service areas of ComEd and Ameren, the state’s two largest public utilities.

 Before deregulation, Illinois customers were required to purchase their electricity from the default utility – the utility that serves their respective areas and sends customers their bills.
 Customers were required to pay rates established by the utility, and these rates were subject to fluctuate at any given time.

-Deregulation brought about energy choice via “retail energy provider” companies that complete with each other to supply energy to customers.
+Deregulation brought about energy choice via “retail energy provider” companies that compete with each other to supply energy to customers.
 No matter where your supply comes from, transmission and distribution is serviced and charged to you by your default utility, which is regulated by the Illinois Commerce Commission.

 Treat Electricity and Natural Gas Providers Separately When Choosing

 A few energy providers offer both electricity and natural gas supply, but you should shop for these “commodities” separately.
 You may assume that having the same natural gas and electric supplier would improve service, increase reliability, or provide cost savings, but this is not the case.

 Retail energy providers bid for energy supply from companies that generate energy.
 This means that each energy provider will bid for electricity and natural gas separately and then resell the energy to you for a profit.
 Therefore, there is no reason to assume that a provider will have the best rates for BOTH natural gas and electricity.
 Furthermore, no matter who supplies your electricity, the service, reliability and pricing of receiving your energy does not change since it is the responsibility of the utilities.

 Select the Best Energy Provider for Your Needs